 10 Signs Becoming An Author Is The Right Career Path For You

-If you’re like approximately 80% of the population, the idea of writing a book has been floating around your mind for a while.
+If you’re like approximately 80% of the population, the idea of writing a book and becoming an author has been floating around your mind for a while.

 Whether it’s a non-fiction book on your area of expertise or a fantasy novel about your favorite warlord, a lot of people have given some serious thought to whether adding “author” to their resume is the right thing to do.